gavin-nowlin/Scam_Email_Detection_Game/README.md

 Can be found [here](Assets/Scripts).
 ## Running Instructions
 Download the desired build/version, extract it in a new directory, then just double click the .exe file **Scam Email Detector** and play!
-\nMake sure you keep everything in the same directory after you extract the project and you are running the build that matches your OS.
+Make sure you keep everything in the same directory after you extract the project and you are running the build that matches your OS.